openstack-archive/fuel-docs/pages/operations/perform/8200-keystone-tokens.rst

-It is better to use pt-archiver instead of deleting the expired tokens using standard database manipulation commands because it prevents the Keystone database rom being blocked for significant time periods while the rows with expired tokens are deleted.
+It is better to use pt-archiver instead of deleting the expired tokens using standard database manipulation commands because it prevents the Keystone database from being blocked for significant time periods while the rows with expired tokens are deleted.